Vikash-Rana/javaScript/FullStack/Resume.md

 Measure Success : <br />

-Motivation : It's the 1st project of mine.
-Learn to work. <br />
+Motivation : It is designed on similiar concept like "NetFlix" except "MicroService" <br />

 Result: Successed <br />